takenet/blip-docs/source/includes/en/content-types/select.md

     var document = new Select
     {
-        //Scope = SelectScope.Immediate, (create a quickreply instead menu) Text = "Choice an option:",
+        //Scope = SelectScope.Immediate, (create a quickreply instead menu) Text = "Choose an option:",
         Options = new SelectOption[]
         {
             new SelectOption